Electoral Commission of South Africa: Composition

 The Commission comprises five members, one of whom must be a judge.
 According to section 6 of the Electoral Commission Act, members must be South African citizens and must not have a high party-political profile.

 In practice, members are generally drawn from the judiciary, academia, and civil society organisations.
 The Commission is appointed for a term of seven years, and appointments are made by the President on the recommendation of the National Assembly, following nominations made by a committee of the Assembly.
 The nominating committee selects from a list of candidates compiled by an independent panel, which is chaired by the President of the Constitutional Court and includes the Public Protector and representatives of the South African Human Rights Commission and Commission on Gender Equality.

-At his discretion, the President designates two members as Chairperson and Vice-Chairperson.
+At their discretion, the President designates two members as Chairperson and Vice Chairperson.
 Members may be removed by the President on grounds of misconduct, incapacity or incompetence, following a process initiated in the Electoral Court and supported by a majority of the National Assembly.
 The operational side of the organisation is headed by the Chief Electoral Officer, who is its accounting officer and reports annually to Parliament through the Portfolio Committee on Home Affairs.
 The current Chief Electoral Officer is Sy Mamabolo.